raspberrypilearning/flappy-astronaut/worksheet.md

 				sense.set_pixel(x,led,RED)
 	```

 1. You can test out your new function, to make sure a line of LEDs are being switched on.
-Save your file as **flappy.py** and then press *F5* to run it.
-Nothing will happen at first, because you haven't *called* the function, so just switch over into the *Python Shell* and type `draw_column()`
+Save your file as **flappy.py** and then press **F5** to run it.
+Nothing will happen at first, because you haven't called the function, so just switch over into the *Python Shell* and type `draw_column()`

 ![column](images/column.jpg)

 ## Moving the columns

-1. Next we want to switch off all those LEDs and decrease the variable `x` by one, then let the loop carry on around.
-Another for loop can be easily used to turn off all the LEDs.
+1. Next we want to switch all those LEDs off and decrease the variable `x` by one, then let the loop carry on around.
+Another `for` loop can be easily used to turn off all the LEDs.

 	```python
 	def draw_column():